Life OS · · 10 min read

 Rebuilding on Purpose

-Before you can reconstruct identity deliberately, you need to know what you actually care about—versus what you think you should care about.
+Before you can deliberately reconstruct your identity, you need to know what you actually care about versus what you think you should.

 Hiremath's robotics exploration failed because it wasn't authentic.
-After the Himalayas, a breakup, and a stint working with Elon Musk at DOGE (yes, really), he landed on studying physics in Hawaii.
+After the Himalayas, a breakup, and a four-week stint working with Elon Musk at DOGE, he landed on studying physics in Hawaii.
 Not because it's prestigious.
 Because it genuinely interests him.

 "I'm applying a healthy dose of humility to everything I say and do," he wrote.
 "It's the only thing that feels authentic."